chrisnkanta/Sample-Test/README.md

 This is my first projest in git

-So great to know how to set up my github account
+So great to know how to set up my github account!

 Thank you!